With the fourth of July right around the corner, you're likely busy making plans to celebrate the long weekend.

 - Focusing more on fiber-rich foods such as vegetables.
 A side salad would be beneficial to include if you’re planning to eat fried foods or a lot of refined carbohydrates.

-Looking for more specific tips from our dietitian team to keep your blood glucose levels healthy?
+Looking for more specific tips from our nutrition team to keep your blood glucose levels healthy?
 Read on for their recommendations.

 What Randi Yow, RDN, LDN Recommends For Optimal Blood Glucose Levels

 "Protein is key!
 Remember, protein helps keep those glucose responses less pronounced, so add lots of protein to your plate and eat it before your carb foods."